Love, Death and PLM

 Whether a company is a start-up, SME, or a much larger corporation, scaling is somewhat of an exciting time for any company, albeit a little terrifying for all involved.
 But it is often when the major scaling part is over that leaders look into solutions.
 They see that the company has available funds for such investments now, which gives them the freedom to explore options to help accelerate the business even further.

 When a leader is leaving the office at 9 pm in the evening, and about to turn the lights off, but stop as they yet again notice the light from a monitor still glowing at the back of the room, and It’s something that has been a recurring moment for an extended period of time, this is when you need to stop and ask those committed people, “What do you need from me?”

 A person may say they need an extra set of hands, which is more than probably true, and the result of this is often a freelancer for 6 weeks.
 Two and a half weeks is taken for that person teaching the freelancer the processes of the job, which gives them three and a half weeks of support before it goes back to a build-up in the over-time again.

 A freelancer may seem like the logical solution, to help bring down those mundane, often-duplicated admin tasks that overtake the main role of the job in most industries, but as we all know, admin isn’t just for 6 weeks, it’s for life.
 It consumes us daily.

-By combining core PLM functions with industry specific UX and UI, PLM can deliver a platform that is intuitive to use whilst providing business insight and project transparency in the native language of the companies implementing it.
-With the right PLM for that company, users have a wide range of tools to support them, keep them on track and reminding them of upcoming deadlines via production workflow overviews.
+By combining core PLM functions with industry-specific UX and UI, PLM can deliver a platform that is intuitive to use whilst providing business insight and project transparency in the native language of the companies implementing it.
+With the right PLM for that company, users have a wide range of tools to support them, keep them on track and remind them of upcoming deadlines via production workflow overviews.